Roman Gaul: Under the Empire

 In the Crisis of the Third Century around 260, Postumus established a short-lived Gallic Empire, which included the Iberian Peninsula and Britannia, in addition to Gaul itself.
 Germanic tribes, the Franks and the Alamanni, invaded Gaul at this time.
 The Gallic Empire ended with Emperor Aurelian's victory at Châlons in 274.

 In 286–7 Carausius, commander of the Classis Britannica, the fleet of the English Channel, declared himself Emperor of Britain and northern Gaul.
 His forces comprised his fleet, the three legions stationed in Britain and also a legion he had seized in Gaul, a number of foreign auxiliary units, a levy of Gaulish merchant ships, and barbarian mercenaries attracted by the prospect of booty.
 In 293 emperor Constantius Chlorus isolated Carausius by besieging the port of Gesoriacum (Boulogne-sur-Mer) and invaded Batavia in the Rhine delta, held by his Frankish allies, and reclaimed Gaul.

 A migration of Celts from Britain appeared in the 4th century in Armorica led by the legendary king Conan Meriadoc.
 They spoke the now extinct British language, which evolved into the Breton, Cornish, and Welsh languages.

-The Goths, who had sacked Rome in 410, established a capital in Toulouse and in 418 succeeded in being accepted by Honorius as foederati and rulers of the Aquitanian province in exchange for their support against the Vandals.
+The Goths, who had sacked Rome in 410, established a capital in Toulouse and in 418 succeeded in being accepted by Honorius as foederati and rulers of the Aquitanian province in exchange for their support against the Barbarian people in Spain.

 The Roman Empire had difficulty responding to all the barbarian raids, and Flavius Aëtius had to use these tribes against each other in order to maintain some Roman control.
 He first used the Huns against the Burgundians, and these mercenaries destroyed Worms, killed king Gunther, and pushed the Burgundians westward.
 The Burgundians were resettled by Aëtius near Lugdunum in 443.
 The Huns, united by Attila, became a greater threat, and Aëtius used the Visigoths against the Huns.
 The conflict climaxed in 451 at the Battle of Châlons, in which the Romans and Goths defeated Attila.